edgio-docs/edgio-docs/guides/applications/v7/performance/rules/features.md

 **Key information:**

--   Assign a value by typing it and then pressing 'ENTER'.
+-   Assign a value by typing it and then pressing `ENTER`.
 Repeat this step as needed.
 -   Each CDN-specific request header defined in this feature will be forwarded to an origin server.
 -   Prevent a CDN-specific request header from being forwarded to an origin server by removing it from this list.